 When Mexican immigrant Alvarez tries to save a woman in white from drowning herself in the river, the actual ghost abducts his small son Rafael.
 The next day, a girl suffers the same fate.
-Valentina Espinosa, an Albuquerque detective, arrives to offer the Portland PD here expertise in many similar trios of abductions ending in the children's midnight drowning by a strict MO.
-It ties in with the legend of La Llorona, but the FBI reports her fired and illegally intruding the investigation.
-Nick finds that the ghost in a Wesen.
-Written by
+Valentina Espinosa, an Albuquerque detective, arrives to offer the Portland PD her expertise on many similar trios of abductions , all ending in the childrens' midnight drowning by a strict MO.
+It ties in with the legend of La Llorona, but the FBI reports Espinoza as having been fired and now illegally intruding in the investigation.
+Nick finds that the ghost is a Wesen.

 Did You Know?